Technical Support

 TTI Researchers are actively involved in the Transportation Research Board’s Airport Cooperative Research Program (ACRP) through serving as subject matter experts on project panels to conducting ACRP synthesis and research projects.
 Recent ACRP projects include:

-TTI’s familiarity with the structure and function of the Texas Airport System and the issues it faces makes the Institute a clear choice in conducting research and technical analysis required to support aviation leadership and staff in planning and programming functions.
+TTI is familiar with the structure and function of the Texas Airport System and the issues it faces.
+TTI has leveraged that expertise to conduct research and develop tools and resources that support aviation across the state.
 Recent research and analysis projects undertaken by TTI staff include:

 • Development of an economic impact estimator tool that allows airports across the state to understand the potential benefits associated with new tenants or construction.